ryanwhowe/websocket-workshop/README.md

 * tail (seriously surprised if you're missing this)
 * IDE or similar (you'll be reading this README a lot so markdown highlighting will help!)

+_Pro-tip: I discovered long ago you can make it easy to add helper scripts to any environment by adding "./bin" to your `$PATH` variable.
+If you do that then the `bin/run-*` commands in this tutorial just become `run-*` saving you FOUR whole characters.
+Priceless_

 ## 0. Introduction & real time web principles

 In this section we will cover: